daregay/Cardiovascular_disease_analysis/README.md

 **Roc curve**

 ROC curve shows the trade-off between the true positive rate and the false positive rate for each level of threshold.
 The bigger the total area under the ROC curve, the better the model preformance.
-The plot below shos the ROC curve for random forest and gradient boosting.
+The plot below shows the ROC curve for random forest and gradient boosting.

 ![roc_curve](images/roc.png)